mobarak93/SecureSense/README.md

 ### Required External Files

-The following files are **not included** in this repository because of their size or licensing restrictions.
+The following files are **not included** in this repository due to their size or other restrictions.

 Place them inside the `models/` directory before running SecureSense.